-The ECHO Instruments FOODO2 was designed for measuring oxygen concentration in MAP packaging.
-The advantage is that there is no pump and the measurement is done in situ.
-With usage of special silicon patches, user will prevent the sounding air to penetrate the area of measurement.
-Client in MAP businesses can now test the efficiency of packaging lines as well the sealing of the whole packaging with long time measurements.
+The ECHO Instruments FOOD O2 was designed for measuring oxygen concentration in MAP packaging.
+The advantage is that there is no pump and the measurement is done in-situ.
+With usage of special silicon patches, user will prevent the surrounding air to penetrate the area of measurement.
+The customer at MAP companies can now use long-term measurements to test the efficiency of the packaging lines as well as the sealing during the entire packaging process.

 With the sensor at the optical fibre tip it is also possible to make detail inspection of the packaging area and optimize the purging procedure.
 The measuring range is made for low and rich oxygen atmosphere packaging with only one sensor.

-Extending the shelf life of fresh fish and seafood such as shrimp and prawn is a challenge due of the unique nature of the product and because there are many types of fish that have different characteristics and therefore different requirements for packaging.
-One of the big challenges in choosing a suitable modified atmosphere to prevent the proliferation of bacteria is that some microbes are aerobic – they thrive in oxygen – while others are anaerobic where the absence of oxygen encourages their growth.
+Extending the shelf life of fresh fish and seafood, such as shrimp and prawn, is a challenge due of the unique nature of the product and because there are many types of fish that have different characteristics, and therefore different requirements for packaging.
+One of the big challenges in choosing a suitable modified atmosphere to prevent the proliferation of bacteria is that some microbes are aerobic – they thrive in oxygen, whereas the others are anaerobic, where the absence of oxygen encourages their growth.

 MAP – Modified Atmosphere Packaging products

 The fats will go rancid, discoloration of the food occurs, and the product spoils and goes to waste.
-There are two ways to accomplish this, either vacuum packaging or nitrogen flushing.
+There are two ways to prevent food spoilage, either with vacuum packaging or nitrogen flushing.

 Chip and snack bags are designed in a way to protect the delicate foods inside from both oxygen exposure and physical damage.
 The nitrogen replaces the oxygen and cushions the contents.
 Unlike oxygen, nitrogen doesn’t react with foods, so they stay fresher longer.